The path and experiences that led me here.

 Biologically Informed or Philosophically Driven?

-Unfortunately, it has become acceptable to claim a new diet has the support of research even when that “research” is misleading or flawed.
+Unfortunately, it has become acceptable to claim a new diet has the support of research even when that “research” is missing or flawed.

 There are many reasons research may be skewed: